ttwj/bashhttpd/README.md

 #### Hexane

 ## Roadmap
-* Support basic authentication
+* Support basic authentication (should be very simple --miyoko)
-* Support SSL (?)
+* Support SSL (?) (not so easy, not sure if possible, but maybe --miyoko)
-* Support logging of users
+* Support logging of users (ssooooooo easy... --miyoko)
-* Make it compatible with PHP CGI.
+* Make it compatible with PHP CGI. (already on it --miyoko)
-* Write a CGI system in bash.
+* Write a CGI system in bash. (soso --miyoko)